-8.11 Reductions in bus services introduced in September 2019 by the operator for commercial reasons are considered extremely detrimental to the cause for reducing congestion, providing for residents who cannot drive and addressing climate change priorities.
+- 8.11 Reductions in bus services introduced in September 2019 by the operator for commercial reasons are considered extremely detrimental to the cause for reducing congestion, providing for residents who cannot drive and addressing climate change priorities. - 8.12 Local Plan policy promotes the use of public transport.
+A number of the matters referred to above are not considered appropriate for expression in policy therefore our aspirations have been included in the Non-Policy Actions in Section 10. - 8.12 Objective 8 is to increase the provision of usable off-road parking in order to enhance the character of Kesgrave and improve pedestrian and cycle safety.